 Your skin is more likely to scar if it's dry and under-nourished.
 Whether you have active acne, or deep-set scarring, people tend to think that moisturizing your skin will make it too oily, encouraging more acne.
 But the most important thing you can do is stick to a balanced, natural skincare routine.
 One of the most effective skin care ingredients you should use are plant stem cells, which will encourage your skin to produce newer, undamaged tissue.
 If you are prone to oily skin, moisturizing is still just as important.
 If you don't provide your skin with any moisture, it will make up for it by over-producing sebum, making your skin more oily than before.

 So to help prevent acne, or to help encourage healing, using a Sheet Mask once a week can help restore than lost moisture and make sure your skin is in the best condition for healing.
-To get 30% off your first month's worth then click through this link and you'll be amazed by the results!

 The bottom line

 For particularly deep scars (often called an ice pick scar) your dermatologists can perform a punch excision in-office.
 This means that the scar is cut out and sewn up, making less visible.